cruna-cc/deprecated-cruna-protocol/README.md

 The Distributor Vault is a specialized vault designed to streamline the process of scheduled asset distribution.
 An entity can pre-load this vault with assets, which are then automatically distributed to the designated beneficiaries according to a predetermined schedule.

 This functionality can be advantageous in numerous scenarios.
 For instance, a company wishing to distribute its governance tokens (ERC20) can purchase a Distributor Vault, fill it with the appropriate tokens, and set a vesting schedule.
 Once the NFT ownership of the Distributor Vault is given to an investor, the company no longer needs to actively manage token distribution.
 The tokens will be vested and delivered automatically as per the set schedule, providing the investor with an assurance of receiving their assets in a timely manner.
 This system is not only beneficial for investors, but it can also be employed for the scheduled distribution of tokens to employees, advisors, and other stakeholders.

+#### Hardware protectors

+Within the framework of the Cruna Protocol, we're introducing specialized USB keys designed to further bolster the security and functionality of our platform.
+These USB devices implement a streamlined wallet architecture singularly focused on executing typed V4 signatures.
+By narrowing down the wallet's capabilities to this specific type of signature, we ensure a higher level of protection against potential threats.
+When integrated with Cruna's unique Vault system, these USB keys serve as an inexpensive and robust protectors, amplifying the assurance our users have in the safety of their consolidated assets.
+This innovation reflects Cruna Protocol's commitment to staying at the forefront of cryptographic security, providing our users with tools that are both powerful and user-friendly.

 #### Privacy protected Vaults